rm5565/Battleship/README.md

 3) Logging mode.
 This is handy with used with the animated mode.
 Using the Pause between turns flag, you can watch where a strategy does something unexpected and then have a log of the events that got you there.
 There is debug code for re-creating the initial board layout and inserting coordinates into the target queue, thus replaying areas of interest.
 Enabling this is a matter of changing the code and re-running it.

+### Command Line Options
+		-t   runs the program in Strategy Test Mode
+		-log outputs information to battleship_data.log
+		-p   pauses at the end of each round
+		-h   prints this list

+### How Do I Play the Computer?
+Oh, yeah, that kinda fell out of the program, as I was having more fun tweaking the strategies.
+Needs to be added back in eventually, the original code for it is in targetting.c.

+Hope this helps some folks just starting out with C.   There's a lot of room for improvements here, usual disclaimers, I was not trying to write perfect C code, but at least hopefully clear C code.
+Sometimes that means doing things in a less elegant way.
+Its always a tradeoff of compactness vs readability, and for this project I favored readability.